Destination spotlight: Walnut Ridge

 Check out the Lawrence County Library next, which houses the Argenta Collection, a large exhibit containing nearly 100 rare photos of the Beatles.
 Visit the airfield where the teens saw the Beatles back in the day at the WWII Wings of Honor Museum.
 If you can, plan your trip around the Beatles at the Ridge Music Festival, held each September, it has become one of the fastest-growing events in the region featuring musicians ans authors from all over the world.

 After dealing with your Beatlemania, make your way downtown to visit the Grill District.
 The latest development in the area is Citizen’s Vault, a lunch place and night spot with live music located in a historic bank building.
-There are plenty of places to cure your cravings downtown including: Main Street Pizza, where you can grab a slice and a cold drink; Adriana’s, a popular Mexican restaurant; The Dark Side, a coffee shop with a Beatles-themed menu; and Moni’s, known for its down home cooking.
+There are plenty of places to cure your cravings downtown including: Main Street Pizza, where you can grab a slice and a cold drink; Adriana’s, a popular Mexican restaurant; and Moni’s, known for its down home cooking.
 Looking to do a little bit of shipping?
 The Spider's Webb is a funky/cool bookstore and gift shop.
 Maybe you're so obsessed with the Beatles you want to host an event in Walnut Ridge?
-Then The Studio, a world-class space ideal for private events, is ideal

 Walnut Ridge stays young with Williams Baptist University, a four-year Christian university.
-Stroll through the campus' tree lined corridoes or cheer the Eagles on in baseball, softball or basketball.
+Stroll through the campus' tree lined corridors or cheer the Eagles on in baseball, softball or basketball.

 In the mood for a weekend in Walnut Ridge?
 Stay at The Hotel Rhea.
 Renovated into historic suites, it resembles the design of the original Rhea of the early 1900s and is located 1/2 block from the Grill District.
 Another fun place to stay is the Callahan Hotel, also a recent renovation project.
 The former 50s-era Phillips Hotel features a motorcourt with 14 rooms, which have been updated with new amenities but the nostalgia remains intact – much like Walnut Ridge itself with the mix of old and new things to discover.